 - 8.2.1 Total of cash transferred to smart cards; - 8.2.2 Total of smart card amounts transferred to cash; - 8.2.3 Total of smart card amounts transferred to Game Play Credits; - 8.2.4 Total of Game Play Credits transferred to smart card amounts; and - 8.2.5 Total unredeemed smart card balance. - 8.3 Other Functions.
 Systems shall be permissible that allow player tracking, maintenance tracking, and other gaming management or marketing functions.
-These systems shall not interfere with, or in any way affect, the outcome of any Tribal Lottery Game being played.
-Systems shall be permissible that allow progressive prize management with the certification of the Gaming Test Laboratory and approval of the SGA.
+These systems shall not interfere with, or in any way affect, the outcome of any Tribal Lottery Game or the cashless accounting system.
+Systems shall be permissible that allow progressive prize management with the certification of the Gaming Test Laboratory and approval of the SGA. - 8.4 Kiosks.
+Kiosks shall have reports that properly document all transactions, as well as dedicated video surveillance, to protect the integrity of the cashless system used.
+Cash boxes shall be designed so their contents are protected from unauthorized access, in accordance with Appendix A drop box and transportation standards, and shall be uniquely labeled for the purpose of audit and security.